JafarMaash/P4P/README.md

 - Run `pos_checker.py`
   - Semantic violations are outputted in the console (and `csv_data.csv`)
 - Record all this data, delete `toSplit.txt`, `allIdentifiers.txt`, and `csv_data.csv`, and repeat on a new repository.

+In addition, 3 files are created with every run:
+- `allIdentifiers.txt`
+  - Every identifier in a repo, whether it's a field or method, its type/return type, and (if it's a field) whether or not it has a final modifier
+  - Used for semantic guidelines
+- `toSplit.txt`
+  - Every identifier which doesn't follow a casing convention regex pattern
+  - Run through the splitter to identify true casing violations
+- `csv_data.csv`
+  - Temporary csv file which outputs most of the violation statistics which can be then easily copy pasted into a spreadsheet to save time

 **NOTE: Sometimes, identifiers recorded in the txt files also carry over comments with them - I don't know why.
 These will break the Python scripts, so if you want, before you run them, you can ctrl+f "/" in `allIdentifiers.txt` and `toSplit.txt` and remove any comments and ensure the file is formatted properly.**